the-markup/investigate-mi-insurance-territories/readme.md

 # Notebooks

-This is the summary of the notebooks in the insurer directories.
+This is a summary of the notebooks in the insurer directories.

 ## 00(a)-extract-auto-table.ipynb